 The sites inventory presents sites to address the City's 2021-2029 RHNA.
 The sites inventory shows sufficient capacity to address the City's RHNA.
 The City's land inventory was developed by a combination of methods, among them, utilizing data available from the City and the LA County Assessor's Parcel Maps, a review of aerial maps, and local knowledge.
-The City's sites strategy is summarized in Table 4-5.
+The City's sites strategy is summarized in <a href="Table 4-5Table 4-5T